 As for women trying to get pregnant, this is a time to focus on nutrition and decrease toxin exposures.
 Women should be eating a well rounded diet of whole foods avoiding processed foods, and sugar.
 It is also important to be supplementing with folic acid.
 Low folate levels have been linked to spinal cord and nerve malformations in infants, and it is recommended that women considering pregnancy should take at least 400 micrograms of folic acid a day.

 Women considering pregnancy now or later should also be paying attention to the vaginal microbiome.
 The healthy bacteria that live in the vagina not only help to prevent infections but also play a role in fertility and sexdrive.
 Many conditions of bacterial imbalances cause a shift in the vagina pH which invites more bacteria or yeast to move in thus further affecting fertility.
-The simplest ways to prevent these are decreasing stress, drinking enough water, eating fermented foods, and regulating the pH with boric acid suppositories.
+The simplest ways to prevent these are decreasing stress, drinking enough water, eating fermented foods, and using boric acid suppositories and vaginal moisturizing suppositories.